Search

 Full-time and Part-time Degree Status

-Candidates for degrees must enroll in a normal course load (i.e., at least 16 credits) each term unless they are eligible and have received permission from their academic advisor and the Dean of Undergraduate Studies or designee to be enrolled in fewer than 16 credits.
-Students who intend to change from full-time to part-time status must request permission from the Office of Undergraduate Studies.
+Candidates for degrees must enroll in a normal course load (i.e., at least 16 credits) each term unless they are eligible and have received permission from their academic advisor and the Registrar and Dean of Academic Services or delegate to be enrolled in fewer than 16 credits.
+Students who intend to change from full-time to part-time status must request permission from the Office of Academic Services.
 Except for extraordinary circumstances, such permission is given only to students for the final term of their senior year.
 Students must register their intention to be part-time prior to the first day of class of the term in which the part-time status is requested.
 Part-time students may register for no less than 4 credits and no more than 11 credits.
-Part-time students may be denied university housing.
-(See section on Progress toward Degree.)
+Part-time students may be denied university housing (see section on Progress toward Degree).

 Undergraduate Status